 In order to avoid suspicion, Zhipeng had gotten a friend to cash in the stolen chips, but the trail still lead straight back to him.
 All the chips were in Singapore dollars and were kept in the trays at the tables where he worked.
 He had managed to smuggle them out in his pants or seclude them in his clothes so they avoided detection.

-Chip theft in land based and online casinos Singapore is relatively rare as ironclad security measures are usually in place, and the threat of getting caught is extremely high.
+Chip theft in land based casinos is relatively rare as ironclad security measures are usually in place, and the threat of getting caught is extremely high.
 Zhipeng may have ben lucky for a while, but in the end it was clear that cheaters always get caught, and in this case, they get jail time too.